Lipowiec Mały

 Lipowiec Mały (Klein Lipowitz; 1933–45: Klein Lindenort) is a village in the administrative district of Gmina Szczytno, within Szczytno County, Warmian-Masurian Voivodeship, in northern Poland.
-It lies approximately 18 km south-east of Szczytno and 58 km south-east of the regional capital Olsztyn.
 It is located in the historic region of Masuria.

 The village has a population of 60.

 History

 In the past, the territory was at various times part of Poland, Prussia and Germany.
 In 1933, the German administration renamed the village to Klein Lindenort to erase traces of Polish origin.
 In 1945, following Germany's defeat in World War II, the region became again part of Poland and the historic name of the village was restored.